kiosion/yubikey-ssh/README.md

 ## STEPS

 ### 1. Generate a new key
 Here, you could either choose `yubikey-agent -setup`, or, use yubikey-manager to generate a key.
-I chose the second option, and reccomend it, as although yubikey-agent is easier, it doesn't give any granularity with the type or length of key generated.
+I chose the second option and reccomend it, as although yubikey-agent is easier, it doesn't give any control over the type or length of key generated.

 \*\*It's also important to note that `yubikey-agent -setup` generates a random Management Key and stores it in PIN-protected metadata[^1], making it difficult to use the other PIV slots without some hack-y workarounds.\*\*